Want to follow along with this writing? Sign up Today, it's free and easy

 Approximately 9 minutes to read

-over 4 years ago E. L. Jenae said:
+almost 5 years ago E. L. Jenae said:

 First of all, I wish I had put on 3D glasses before I looked at the cover because now I am moderately blind.
 Second, I enjoyed the description very much!
 It was like being in the center of all the things you wish you could have but knowing you couldn't reach for them all at once.